 A standing test (ST)

-Both ST-positive and ST-negative patients experienced a significant increase in HR after standing up from the supine position.
+Both ST-positive and ST-negative patients with long COVID experienced a significant increase in HR after standing up from the supine position.
 However, the initial increment in HR in the ST-positive patients was twice as high (25 bpm) as in the ST-negative patients (14 bpm).
-Also, the ST-positive patients showed a greater initial increase in HR during a 10-minutes after standing up than the ST-negative patients.
+Also, the ST-positive patients with long COVID showed a greater initial increase in HR during ten minutes after standing up than the ST-negative patients.

 Laboratory parameters

-In the ST-positive long COVID patients aged 20 years or older, serum cortisol levels were higher than in the ST-negative group of the same age.
+In patients with long COVID positive for ST, aged 20 years or older, serum cortisol levels were higher than in the ST-negative group of the same age.

 Conclusion